orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 Drone Repairing
 - Based on the types of modules used on the drone different ores are required to repair a drone if damaged.
 Removing Modules from Drones
-- Removing modules from drones is costly, but you can do so using ores; depending on what was used for the
+- Removing modules from drones is costly, but you can do so using ores; depending on what is currently on the drone tells you how much it will cost.
+It will always have to do with what was put there in the first place, its recipe costs etc.

 Abilities/Enchantments